 Good for: A grown-up pub lunch with top quality ingredients and service.
 Cold winter evenings inside, or alfresco summer dining.
 Parking on site.

-The damage: Pretty good considering most of the ingredients are local (big thumbs up from Muddy).
+The damage: Really good value for the quality of the food.
 Starters all £6.50 to £8 whilst mains range from £15 for a handmade venison burger, up to £25 for a rib-eye steak and triple cooked chips.
 Desserts on par with starters or you can get a scoop of ‘Made by the Chef’ Champagne sorbet for £3.
 Sunday’s set menu mid-range £25 for two courses, £29 for three.